-As a result of intense price competition in the technology products marketplace, the gross margins in our supply chain management business are low, and we expect them to continue to be low in the future.
-Increased competition arising from industry consolidation and/or low demand for certain products may hinder our ability to maintain or improve our gross margins.
+As a result of intense price competition in the technology products marketplace, the gross margins in our supply chain management business are low, and we expect them to continue to be low in the future, including after the Modus acquisition.
+In addition, we expect additional pressure following the planned acquisition of Modus with respect to overlapping customers that seek to reduce pricing to the lower of the pre-acquisition pricing of CMGI and Modus.
+Increased competition, industry consolidation and/or low demand for certain products may hinder our ability to maintain or improve our gross margins.
 These low gross margins magnify the impact of variations in revenue and operating costs on our financial results.
 A portion of our operating expenses is relatively fixed, and planned expenditures are based in part on anticipated orders that are forecasted with limited visibility of future demand.
 As a result, we may not be able to reduce our operating expenses as a percentage of revenue to mitigate any further reductions in gross margins in the future.
-If we cannot proportionately decrease our cost structure in response to competitive price pressures, our business and operating results could suffer
+We may also be required to spend money to restructure our operations should future demand fall significantly in any one facility.
+If we cannot proportionately decrease our cost structure in response to competitive price pressures, our business and operating results could suffer.